Band gap renormalization, carrier mobility, and transport in Mg$_{2}$Si and Ca$_{2}$Si: \textit{Ab initio} scattering and Boltzmann transport equation study: Abstract

 \section{Abstract}

 We perform first-principles electron-phonon interaction (EPI) calculations based on many-body perturbation theory to study the temperature-dependent band-gap and charge-carrier transport properties for Mg$_{2}$Si and Ca$_{2}$Si using the Boltzmann transport equation (BTE) under different relaxation-time approximations (RTAs).
 For a PBE band gap of $\sim$0.21 (0.56) eV in Mg$_{2}$Si (Ca$_{2}$Si), a zero-point renormalization correction of $\sim$29-33 (37-51) meV is obtained using various approaches, while the gap at 300 K is $\sim$0.15-0.154 (0.46-0.5) eV.
 The electron mobility ($\mu_{\mathrm{e}}$), with a detailed convergence study at 300 K, is evaluated using linearized (self-energy and momentum RTA, or SERTA and MRTA) and iterative BTE (IBTE) solutions.
 At 300 K, the $\mu_{\mathrm{e}}$ values are $\sim$351 (100), 573 (197), and 524 (163) {\cvs} from SERTA, MRTA, and IBTE, respectively, for Mg$_{2}$Si (Ca$_{2}$Si).
 These respective values at 900 K decrease to $\sim$33 (11), 48 (21), and 28 (11) {\cvs}.
 SERTA (MRTA) provides results in better agreement with IBTE at higher (lower) temperatures, while SERTA-derived $\mu_{\mathrm{e}}$ closely matches experimental $\mu_{\mathrm{e}}$ values for Mg$_{2}$Si.
-Thermoelectric (TE) transport coefficients, such as Seebeck coefficient, electrical conductivity, and electrical thermal conductivity are significantly influenced by the choice of RTA, with SERTA and MRTA yielding improved agreement with experimental results compared to constant RTA (CRTA) for Mg$_{2}$Si over an electron concentration range of $10^{17}$ to $10^{20}$ {\cm}.
-The lattice thermal conductivity ($\kappa_{\mathrm{ph}}$) at 300 K due to phonon-phonon interactions is estimated to be $\sim$22.7 (7.2) W m$^{-1}$ K$^{-1}$ for Mg$_{2}$Si (Ca$_{2}$Si).
-The highest calculated figure of merit, \textit{z}T, under CRTA is $\sim$0.35 (0.38), which decreases to $\sim$0.08 (0.085) at an optimal doping of $10^{19}$ {\cm} when EPI is included using MRTA.
-This study clearly identifies the critical role of EPI in accurate transport predictions of TE silicides.
-Finally, several promising strategies for minimizing $\kappa_{\mathrm{ph}}$ in silicides are discussed.
-Nanostructuring with a size of 30 (20) nm significantly reduces $\kappa_{\mathrm{ph}}$, leading to a more than twofold enhancement in maximum $z$T compared to bulk values.
-Furthermore, mass-difference scattering within Bi- and Sb-doped Mg$_{2}$Si and Ca$_{2}$Si also tunes $\kappa_{\mathrm{ph}}$, providing valuable insights into the TE performance of doped silicides.
+All electrical parameters related to thermoelectrics are significantly influenced by the choice of RTA, with SERTA and MRTA yielding improved agreement with experimental results compared to constant RTA (CRTA) for Mg$_{2}$Si.
+Finally, we obtain the figure of merit under various modeling conditions, in which several promising strategies such as nanostructuring (phonon-boundary scattering) and mass-difference scattering are employed to suppress the lattice thermal conductivity computed within phonon-phonon interactions.
+This study clearly identifies the critical role of different scattering mechanisms (mainly EPI) in accurate transport predictions of thermoelectric silicides.